Versal/vs-sticky-headers/README.md

 * Create an HTML element containing all the sticky headers.
 This will be the "header container".
 This should not be the scrolling DOM container; the header container should move together with the headers while scrolling.

-* Sticky headers will be stuck relative to the viewport (normally, this will be the `body` element).
-The viewport should have a _zero top margin_.
-A nonzero top margin will show at the top of the viewport, preventing the sticky header from occupying the top position.

-* All sticky headers should be HTML elements _without vertical margins_ and should have solid color background, the same as the background of the surrounding area.

 * All sticky headers should be selectable by a certain CSS selector.
 By default, this selector is `.js-sticky-header`, but this can be changed (see below).